dashvlas/awesome-ios-interview/Resources/English.md

 Why You Should Say It: The second answer demonstrates greater familiarity with the operational differences between Objective-C and Swift.
 It’s fairly easy to learn another programming language once you understand its strengths, weaknesses and compatibility with other languages.

 ## Swift

+## What is an in-out parameter?

+In-out parameter lets you change the value of a function parameter from within the body of that function.

 ## Lazy Stored Property vs Stored Property